 So what do we do about these dreaded winter ailments?
 Here’s a list of things you should do (and not do)

-- Warm up your pet if you cannot keep the area consistently warm.
-This means that if you’re trying to warm up a frostbitten area or your whole, hypothermic pet but they will immediately be put back in the cold to go to the vet’s,they will experience re-freezing, which does even more damage to their bodily tissues.
+- Warm up your pet if you can keep the area consistently warm.
+This means that if you’re trying to warm up a frostbitten area or your whole, hypothermic pet but they will immediately be put back in the cold to go to the vet’s, they will experience re-freezing, which does even more damage to their bodily tissues.

 - We do not recommend using warm water to aid your pet’s hypothermia or frostbite for many reasons.
 If you use water of any kind and then need to take your pet back outside to get to the vet, he or she will lose body heat even faster!
 In addition, many owners struggle with determining what is “warm” water (roughly 106°F) is and hot water can do even further damage.